 Error-43 are a group of architects with a common interest: merging humans and machines organically.
 Starting from this concept, the ERROR-43 Research Lab. was born.
 Based in Lisbon – Portugal, this collective works between realities to produce mechanisms that live in symbiosis with nature, learning and evolving from this interaction while responding to human needs.

-You say that the group came together to develop a concept where technology could be an integrated part of the space to redefine how we live it.
+You say that the group came together to develop a concept where technology could be integrated into the space to redefine how we live it.
 The space as an extension of our bodies.
-As architects, what triggered you to pursue this research and explore a concept merging human and machine organically?
+As architects, what triggered you to pursue this research and explore the concept of merging human and machine organically?

-We joined as a group because of our shared desire of creating a living space, one that would shape according to our needs and have a mind of his own, a live machine that was stating humans, technology and environment as equals agents of the equation.
+We joined as a group because of our shared desire of creating a living space, one that would shape according to our needs and have a mind of its own, a live machine that stated humans, technology and environment as equal agents of the equation.
 For that purpose, it was necessary to embrace new concepts such as computation, electronics and robotics, which we did as research.

 In this process, what started as a curiosity towards technology became a research about the interaction between human, technology and space.
 This relationship can profit immensely from a creative approach.